Why is this medication prescribed?

 - tell your doctor if you are on dialysis and if you have or have ever had kidney disease.
 Your doctor may tell you not to take ertugliflozin.

 - tell your doctor if you regularly drink alcohol or sometimes drink large amounts of alcohol in a short time (binge drinking), have ever had an amputation, or are on a low sodium diet.
-Also, tell your doctor if you have or have ever had low blood pressure, high cholesterol, urinary tract infections or urinary problems, pancreatic disease including pancreatitis (swelling of the pancreas) or have had surgery on your pancreas, yeast infections in the genital area, heart failure, peripheral vascular disease (narrowing of blood vessels in feet, legs, or arms causing numbness, pain, or coldness in that part of the body), neuropathy (nerve damage that causes tingling, numbness, and pain, usually in your hands and feet), foot ulcers or sores, or heart, kidney, or liver disease.
+Also, tell your doctor if you have or have ever had low blood pressure, urinary tract infections or urinary problems, pancreatic disease including pancreatitis (swelling of the pancreas) or have had surgery on your pancreas, yeast infections in the genital area, peripheral vascular disease (narrowing of blood vessels in feet, legs, or arms causing numbness, pain, or coldness in that part of the body), neuropathy (nerve damage that causes tingling, numbness, and pain, usually in your hands and feet), foot ulcers or sores, or liver disease.
 If you are male, tell your doctor if you have never been circumcised.
 Tell your doctor if you are eating less due to illness, surgery, or a change in your diet or if you are unable to eat or drink normally due to nausea, vomiting, diarrhea, or if you become dehydrated from being in the sun too long.

 - tell your doctor if you are pregnant, plan to become pregnant, or are breastfeeding.
 Do not breastfeed while you are taking ertugliflozin.
 If you become pregnant while taking ertugliflozin, call your doctor.

 - if you are having surgery, including dental surgery, tell the doctor or dentist that you are taking ertugliflozin.